-The map presented in Figure 4.11 below shows the mean walking distance to a health centre by district.
-The mean walking distance to a health centre in Gatsibo district is 56.8 minutes and half (50%) of households walk for under an hour on average to reach a health centre.
+Figure 4.11 below shows the mean walking distance to a health centre by district.
+The mean walking distance to a health centre in Nyagatare district is the same as the national level (60 minutes) and 44.3% of households walk for under an hour to reach a health centre.

-The mean walking distance to a health centre is 35 minutes in urban areas and 64.4 minutes in rural areas, while it is one hour country-wide.
+The mean walking distance to a health centre is 35 minutes in urban areas and 64.4 minutes in rural areas.